usaid-cs/yesterday-i-learned/canada.md

 ![](https://imgur.com/AGoopEY)

+1. Regina and Saskatoon are the first major cities on the list of [Canada's most dangerous cities](https://www.macleans.ca/canadas-most-dangerous-places/).
 1. Formally disputed sources said that [Sudbury (the basin)](https://en.wikipedia.org/wiki/Sudbury_Basin) was caused by a comet impact.
 1. [Chris Pratt](https://en.wikipedia.org/wiki/Christopher_Pratt) (not the one you're thinking of) designed the flag for Newfoundland and Labrador.
 1. Newfoundland and Labrador [was](https://en.wikipedia.org/wiki/Newfoundland_and_Labrador#Dominion_of_Newfoundland) a British [Dominion](https://en.wikipedia.org/wiki/Dominion) (with a capital D, there's a distinction between the two) when the large bulk of Canada went independent.
 As a result of that, to this day, NL would celebrate Memorial day [on the same day as Canada day](https://en.wikipedia.org/wiki/Memorial_Day_%28Newfoundland_and_Labrador%29), because they had normally just celebrated Discovery Day on the 24th day of June.